metadata101/dcat-ap/README.md

 ## Community

-Comments and questions to [the issue tracker](https://github.com/metadata101/dcat-ap/issues).
+Comments and questions are welcomed on [the issue tracker](https://github.com/metadata101/dcat-ap/issues).

 ## More work required